 The Link Between Diabetes and Cardiac Arrest

 The math is alarming.
 More than 350,000 people experience cardiac arrest every year in the U.S., and roughly 90% of cases are fatal.
-Add to that the fact that there are over 29 million diabetes sufferers in the U.S. and that people with type 2 diabetes are at a 2-to-4-fold risk of sudden cardiac arrest (according to a review from University of Washington researchers).
+Add to that the fact that there are over 29 million diabetes sufferers in the U.S. and people with type 2 diabetes are at a 2-to-4-fold risk of sudden cardiac arrest (according to a review from University of Washington researchers).
 The risk for juvenile diabetes sufferers is even higher (more on that later).

 Cardiac arrest results from a sudden malfunction of the heart’s electrical system, which regulates heart rhythm.
 The malfunction causes irregular heartbeats (arrhythmias), which can lead to the heart muscle shutting down entirely (cardiac arrest).

 The reasons for the correlation between diabetes and cardiac arrest aren’t fully understood.
 We do know that diabetes results from insufficient insulin production, which results in excess sugar in the bloodstream.
-Over time, the elevated blood sugar can damage nerves and blood vessels, including those connected to the heart.
+Over time, elevated blood sugar can damage nerves and blood vessels, including those connected to the heart.
 Blood vessel damage leads to coronary microvascular disease and macrovascular disease, both of which are key risk factors for cardiac arrest.

 But it’s not just blood vessel abnormalities that link diabetes to cardiac arrest.
 Diabetes also commonly overlaps with other risk factors such as: